 Modern Slavery Statement

-East Northamptonshire Council is a district council providing a range of services for its 98,000 residents, from Council Tax collection, waste collection, planning management and environmental protection.
-Other services, such as schools, social care and roads/transport links are provided by Northamptonshire County Council.
-Services are delivered both directly by the council and through external contractors.
+East Northamptonshire Council is a district council providing a range of services for its 93,000 residents, from Council Tax collection, waste collection, planning management, business support and environmental protection.
+These services are delivered both directly by the Council and through external contractors.

 Countries of operation and supply